 A Rare Bird: finding true diversifiers

 Truly diversifying assets are rare.
 Many asset classes (e.g., different segments of the stock market) move in the same direction during major market events.
-One unique way large, sophisticated institutions (and Magnolia) achieve meaningful diversification is through the use of Trend Following (via Managed Futures)— systematic strategies designed to capitalize on market trends across a wide range of asset classes: including stocks and bonds, but also commodities, currencies, and other alternative assets.
+One unique way large, sophisticated institutions (and Magnolia) achieve meaningful diversification is through the use of Trend Following strategies (via Managed Futures)— systematic strategies designed to capitalize on market trends across a wide range of asset classes: including stocks and bonds, but also commodities, currencies, and other assets.

 Trend Following strategies: